mcdonnellb/Boggle-online/README.md

 #### User Goals

 * End user Goal
-The application user wants to play a logic game
+- The application user wants to play a logic game based upon a classic board game
+- The application user wants to be challenged and entertained
+- The application user wants to know at all times what is happening, how to navigate, options etc

 * Site owner's goal:

-The Boggle game will generate a board of 4 x 4 characters, the objective of the game is to find as many words as possible before the time is up.
-The application provides a working boggle game for a single user to play against the computer
+- The site owner goal is to provide a functioning, challenging game for a single user to play against the computer

-## Requirements
+- The goal is to create an application as close to the original 90's Boggle game as is achievable within a command line application.
+- The goal is to create a workflow that is straightforward and thoughful
+- The goal is to create a program that end users will want to return to.

+#### Overall requirements of Assessment:
 Project Purpose:

 In this project, Portfolio 3,  the requirment was to build a command-line application that allows your users to manage a common dataset about a particular domain.
-As part of Project 3 - python Computer Program Development, the following are required
+As part of Project 3 - python Computer Program Development, the following items were required:
-* Computer Program written in Python

-* Heroku app

-* Google API (required to attain more than pass grade)

-* Use of a Data Model ( I used a class which ticked another project criteria which was for this to be Object Oriented)

-* Deployed using GIT

-#### Overall requirements of Assessment:

 *  Implement a given algorithm as a computer program
 *  Adapt and combine algorithms to solve a given problem